 The Company's fiscal year is the 52- or 53-week period ending on the Saturday closest to January 31.
 Accordingly, every fifth or sixth fiscal year will have a 53-week period.
 The additional week in a 53-week year is added to the fourth quarter, making such quarter consist of 14 weeks.
-Fiscal 2020 and fiscal 2019 each had a 52-week period, while fiscal 2018 had a 53-week period.
+Fiscal 2021, fiscal 2020 and fiscal 2019 each had a 52-week period.
 Certain prior period amounts have been reclassified to conform to current year presentation.